aperullo/python-dind/README.md

 # python-dind

 A python image with docker, dockerd, docker-compose, and dind for use in ci.
+Find it on [dockerhub](https://hub.docker.com/r/aperullo/python-dind)

 Uses/features:
 - With testcontainers-python in a ci